syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Modes.md

 ## Items / Dot Strip Positions

-The [`NavigationStripPosition`](link) specifies the placement position of the navigation bar items such as thumbnail or dots relative to the slider area.
+The `NavigationStripPosition` specifies the placement position of the navigation bar items, such as thumbnails or dots relative to the slider area.

 There are four available positions,